zikunz/tp/docs/UserGuide.md

 directory or there would be an error.
 This transfer of save file allows you to work on multiple devices if you choose to do so.

-It is not recommeneded that you manipulate the data in `easyLog.txt`.
+It is not recommended that you manipulate the data in `easyLog.txt`.
 However, if you are an expert user and confident, do feel free to manipulate the data in `easyLog.txt` manually if it enhances your workflow.

+#### Generate receipts

+When [`orders done`](#update-the-shipping-status-of-an-order-orders-ship) feature is executed, a receipt will be automatically generated that contains the order details that was deleted.
+The generated receipts can be found in the same directory as the location of the easyLog app inside a `Receipts` folder.
+The receipts generated will be in a `.txt` format.

 ### Exit the program: `exit`